 I as an initiative

-The unsolicited application offers many opportunities as well as pitfalls.
-The clear advantage of the unsolicited application lies in the lack of competition.
-Hundreds of competitors usually apply to a job advertisement, while competitors can hardly be expected to submit an unsolicited application.
+The unsolicited application offers many opportunities, but also pitfalls.
+The klare The advantage of unsolicited applications lies in the lack of competition.
+Hundreds of competitors usually apply to a job advertisement, while there is hardly any competition in the case of an unsolicited application.

 Unfortunately, it is not easy to research which positions in a company will soon be filled.
 Unsolicited applications are therefore often vague and inaccurate.
 But here is the crux of the matter: Unsolicited applications must not be too general.
 Find out in advance about the company structure.
 In the application you should at least state the department in which you would like to work.